Why is the highest oxidation state of manganese in fluorides +4 (as in MnF4), while the highest oxidation state in oxides is +7 (as in Mn2O7)?

 2. Fluorine does not possess d orbitals

-3. Fluorine stabilises lower oxidation state
+3. Fluorine stabilises a lower oxidation state

 Hint: Oxygen can make a double bond